When it comes to planning an epic theme park vacation, perhaps you’re trying to decide between going to Disney World vs. Universal Studios.

 5. Skip the Regular Line Options

-(As one of the many Disney changes related to the pandemic, Disney’s FastPass reservation system is currently on hold.
+(As one of the many Disney changes related to the pandemic, Disney’s FastPass reservation system is gone.
 Universal continues to offer their Express Pass option, however.)

 One of the biggest differences between Disney World vs. Universal Studios is their ‘skip the regular line’ option.